 Practice being calm, relaxed, and collected

 Sometimes you have to “fake it until you make it.”
-When you smile often, it will help you feel happier.
+When you smile often, you will feel happier.
 Think good thoughts.
 Enjoy memories of past family celebrations, yet live for today.

 Even those dealing with tremendous obstacles are often still able to be present, grateful, and calm.
 You may be struggling, and that is understandable.
 When you put the time and effort into bringing peace and joy into your life, you and those close to you will feel better.